Search

 Matchers

-For single-value fields like num_packets
+For single-value fields like num_packets or duration etc. you need

 to also specify how to match the value.
 Are we looking for less than